Skip to main content

 Configure test data inputs for repeatable load runs.

-Test data lets you inject external values so each virtual user (VU) iteration runs with different inputs.
+Test data lets you inject external values so each Virtual User (VU) iteration runs with different inputs.
 This helps you simulate real-world traffic without hard-coding values into your scripts.
 You can attach a file to a single load test, or store reusable files in the project-level Test Data Library and link them across multiple tests.
+You can also build and edit table data directly in BrowserStack, without uploading a file.

 Test data is available for Browser and API Load Tests.
 Hybrid Load Tests are not supported yet.